 You must match your computer to your needs or requirements.
 Higher-end Macs have more than just enhanced specifications; they tend to have more

-features geared towards the professional user.
+features geared toward the professional user.

 For example: